 Recycle the Rest

 Sometimes you may forget your reusable bags and you end up with a few plastic ones.
 Never fear.
 Plastic bags are recyclable.
 But wait before you toss them in the blue bin!
 Most local collection facilities don’t accept plastic bags.
 The good news?
-Many grocery stores and shopping are equipped with specific drop-off bins for plastic bags.
+Many grocery stores are equipped with specific drop-off bins for plastic bags.
 Research to see if any of these stores are close to you.
 You might find you already frequent them for your regular shopping!

 Take Shorter Showers

 Every minute spent in the shower uses up about five gallons of water.
 Even just reducing your shower by two minutes saves ten gallons.
 A helpful trick?
 Make a shower playlist!
 Choose a few songs and play them on your phone in the bathroom.
 Challenge yourself to be done before two songs or three songs have played (the average pop song runs about 3 minutes and 30 seconds).